-Newton Knight led a small army of fugitive slaves and Confederate deserters in one of the most rebellious moves American history has ever seen.
+Newton Knight led a small army of fugitive slaves and Confederate deserters to create the Free State of Jones.

 In 1864, a ragtag army comprised of local farmers and runaway slaves hoisted the flag of the United States over the Ellisville county courthouse in Jones County, Mississippi.
 The group then sent a letter to General William Tecumseh Sherman, declaring their secession from the Confederacy.
 The land upon which they stood would no longer be a part of the Confederate States of America but would consider itself a piece of the Union.